skjdghsdjgsdj/babypod-software/README.md

 Please contribute and submit pull requests if you can help!
 But some of these things I'm not sure CircuitPython can do.

+- Have the build process somehow merge everything but `code.py` into a single `.mpy` to make imports faster, or not necessary in the first place.
 - Connect to Wi-Fi asynchronously!
 The slowest part of startup is usually waiting for Wi-Fi, but every selection from the main menu will need a connection; may as well let the menu render and then connect to Wi-Fi in the background so the experience seems faster.
 - Support multiple children, although if there's only one, don't require the user to select him/her.
 Right now, the API is queried for the list of children, but if there's more than one, only the first is used.
 - Have the build process burn all the code into the CircuitPython image, and the imports go from slow to near-instant.
 That's no small feat but could be really useful.
 - Better error handling and recovery.
-There's pretty much none right now except for showing a generic error for uncaught exceptions.
-There's little retry logic for most things.
-- Allow defining multiple Wi-Fi networks when travelling between trusted networks, like your own home and a family member's.
+- Allow defining multiple Wi-Fi networks when travelling between trusted networks, like your own home and a family member's, and when attempting to connect, first try the last successful one.
 - Remember the last item selected in vertical menus.
 - Use interrupts for rotary encoder events instead of polling in a loop.
 I really want this one, but CircuitPython's design seems antithetical to interrupts.
 The encoder breakout board does support interrupts, but you still need to poll for one instead of just being...well, interrupted.
 - On devices with multiple CPU cores, use secondary cores for multithreading to do things in the background, like API requests.
 Same caveat as above: I don't think it'll happen.
+- Buffer events even when online in case they fail to submit to the server and can therefore be replayed later.
+- Localization stuff:
   - Fluid ounces are the assumed unit for pumping.
 Baby Buddy itself seems unitless, so this could be a localization option for `settings.toml` to change the units shown in the pumping interface.
 0.5 increments are used too, so changing units might call for a different increment.
   - Support 24-hour time in addition to AM/PM.
-- Buffer events even when online in case they fail to submit to the server and can therefore be replayed later.